Sukhmandeep-K/Python-Number-Guessing-Game/README.md

-# Python-Number-Guessing-Game
-A Python guessing game using conditional logic and turtle graphics.
 # Python Number Guessing Game

 ## Description
-A Python-based number guessing game where the user attempts to guess a hidden number.
+A Python-based number guessing game where the user makes a single guess per run.
 The program provides visual feedback using turtle graphics to indicate whether the guess is too high, too low, or correct.

 ## Features
-- Accepts user input for number guessing
+- Prompts the user to guess a number between 1 and 20
-- Uses conditional logic to compare guesses
+- Uses conditional logic to compare the guess to a secret number
 - Displays visual feedback using turtle graphics
-- Ends when the correct number is guessed
+- Requires rerunning the program to make another guess

 ## Skills Practiced
 - Python
-- Conditional statements
+- Conditional Logic (if / elif / else)
 - Functions
-- User input handling
+- User Input Handling
-- Turtle graphics
+- Turtle Graphics

 ## How to Run
-1. Open the file in CodeHS or another Python environment.
+1. Open the file in CodeHS or another Python environment that supports turtle graphics.
 2. Run the program.
-3. Enter ingredient names and ounce amounts when prompted.
+3. Enter a number between 1 and 20 when prompted.
-4. Enter the number of servings to calculate totals.
+4. View the visual feedback on the screen.

 ## Author
 Sukhmandeep Kaur